Asia

 Missionary Mark Zondag was assigned to serve on the Asia mission team after his graduation from Wisconsin Lutheran Seminary in May 2021.
 He completed his vicar year in College Station, Tex., at Beautiful Savior Lutheran Church.
 As the vicar, Mark preached, taught, and worked the campus ministry associated with Texas A&M University.

 Currently, less than 1% of the population of Thailand is Christian.
-Much of Missionary Zondag’s mission work in Thailand will be standing alongside and helping the preexisting, local congregations with their mission to reach the lost in Thailand.
-This will include activities like training the current leaders, equipping Thai members, and looking for avenues to reach more Thai people.
+Much of Missionary Zondag’s mission work for Thailand is standing alongside and helping the preexisting, local congregations with their mission to reach the lost in Thailand.

-Missionary Zondag and his wife Sarah have been married since March 2016.
-They met while teaching English at WELS’ sister church in Russia.
-The Lord has blessed them with two girls: Esther Irina was born in 2018; and Anastasia Carol was born in 2020.
+Missionary Zondag and his wife Sarah have been married since 2016.
+They met while teaching English at a WELS’ sister church in Russia.
+The Lord has blessed them with two girls, Esther and Anastasia.

 Download and read more biographies at wels.net/missionarybios.